Hi, what do you want to do?

 Diameter, Radius and Area

-Learners calculate the diameter, radius and area of a circle.
-In this geometry lesson, students investigate the different ratios of a circle.
+Students calculate the diameter, radius and area of a circle.
+In this geometry instructional activity, students investigate the different ratios of a circle.
 They calculate the surface are of each circle.

 Curated OER